Legendary speculator Jesse Livermore is surely one of the most fascinating characters in all of financial-market history.

 Fourth, a day trader is a slave to the computer.
 They must constantly be hunched among computers painstakingly watching minute-to-minute market movements and attempting to divine what on Earth will happen a half hour later.
 Day traders are always exposed and can seldom take mental or physical breaks.
 In sharp contrast, a tactical multi-month speculator can relax and enjoy life, virtually ignoring the markets for weeks at a time, once their capital is deployed and in position.

 Finally, the typical profits in day trading are usually trivial.
 After commissions, a day-trading scalper is lucky to earn a few percent on each trade on average.
 Why face the monumental stress of day trading to earn a measly few percent on your capital while risking much larger losses?
-Conversely, a multi-month tactical speculation played out right can earn profits in the hundreds of percent, such as our current open QQQ options plays outlined in Zeal Intelligence now have the potential to achieve.
+Conversely, a multi-month tactical speculation played out right can earn profits in the hundreds of percent, such as our current open QQQ options plays outlined in

 Well, unfortunately this is all of Jesse Livermore's wisdom that fits into this first essay in my new series on "Reminiscences".
 I hope you found Livermore's great wisdom enlightening!